III Corps (Australia): History

 The main function of the corps then became the preparation of smaller units for active service in New Guinea and elsewhere in the Pacific.
 A succession of units then passed rapidly through it, as they were transferred closer to the fighting to the north of Australia.
 The 4th Division's headquarters moved to Townsville, in April 1943, at which time the 2nd Infantry Brigade was transferred to the 2nd Division, although it later departed for the Northern Territory in August 1943.
-The 1st Armoured Division's headquarters was rolled up in September 1943, and the 3rd Motor Brigade being transferred to the 2nd Division, while the 1st Armoured became a direct command unit of the corps headquarters.
+The 1st Armoured Division's headquarters was disbanded in September 1943, with the 3rd Motor Brigade being transferred to the 2nd Division, while the 1st Armoured Brigade became a direct command unit of the corps headquarters.
 The same month, the 8th Brigade was transferred to the 5th Division and began moving east.
 By the end of the year, corps headquarters moved to Swan Barracks, in Perth, from Mount Lawley.

 Concerns of a Japanese attack in March 1944 resulted in the corps being placed on notice to respond at short notice.
 However, the threat passed and further reductions took place throughout the early part of 1944, as the headquarters of the 2nd Division was disbanded in April.
 By this time only the 3rd Motor Brigade, at Chidlows, and the 1st Armoured Brigade remained in Western Australia.
 The corps commander, Bennett, retired in May 1944; around the same time, the Australian government had decided to reduce the size of the Army.
 As a result, it was decided there was no longer a need for a corps-level headquarters to be maintained in Western Australia.
 In June 1944, the corps was re-designated as Western Command, and assumed the role of the previously existing line of communications area that had been established in the state earlier in the war.
 The final combat units in Western Australia were disbanded shortly afterwards, with the 3rd Motor and the 1st Armoured Brigades disbanding in August and November 1944, respectively.
 Western Command remained in existence until the end of the war, providing an administrative function for all troops in Western Australia.